 Extended ACLs provide another security mechanism beside the standard POSIX ACLs which are defined by three entries (for owner/group/others).
 Extended ACLs have more than the three basic entries.
 In addition, they also contain a mask entry and may contain any number of named user and named group entries.

 ACLs on a Lustre file system work exactly like ACLs on any Linux file system.
 They are manipulated with the standard tools in the standard manner.
-Below, we create a directory and allow a specific user access.

 Users home directories /home/username reside on HOME file system.
 Accessible capacity is 0.5 PB, shared among all users.
 Individual users are restricted by file system usage quotas, set to 250 GB per user.
 If 250 GB should prove as insufficient for particular user, contact support, the quota may be lifted upon request.